KratosRepo/drm-player/README.md

 # Acknowledgments

-- [JW Player](https://github.com/jwplayer/jwplayer): A powerful video player for the web.
-- Special thanks to the contributors of JW Player for their amazing video player library.
+- Special thanks to the contributors of [JW Player](https://github.com/jwplayer/jwplayer) for their amazing video player library and video player for the web.